How to Improve Clay Soil

 A better (and free) way of determining your clay content is the simple Jar Test.
 It just requires simply filling a quart jar with one-third soil and two-thirds water.
 Shake the mixture and set it undisturbed a few hours.
 Undecomposed organic matter will float to the top.
 The soil will settle into three distinct layers: sand on the bottom, silt in the middle and clay on top.

 Loosening and Aerating Clay Soil

 Loosening clay soil takes time and effort.
 However, with steady amending, clay soil will improve each season.
 Amendments can be added any time, and mulch can be applied throughout the growing season and winter.
-After mulch decomposes above ground, it can be used as an amendment by turning it into the topsoil with a garden shovel, spading fork, broadfork or tiller.
-Double-digging and deep rototilling are not recommended as they actually damage the soil structure.
+After mulch decomposes above ground, it can be used as an amendment by turning it into the topsoil with a garden spade or a digging fork.
+Deep rototilling is not recommended as it can damage the soil structure.

 Amendments for clay soil

 Augmenting with organic matter is the first and most important measure to improve heavy soil.
 Organic material consists of dead plants and animals; as a general rule, if it was once alive, then it counts as organic matter and can be used to amend soil.

 Organic matter also attracts more earthworms that create tunnels, drawing the matter below the surface to break up compacted particles.

 Common soil amendments include compost, grass clippings, straw, shredded leaves, rotted manure and dried seaweed.
 Other organic materials such as spent garden plants, peels, and husks, chopped corn cobs and stalks, peanut shells, coffee grounds, wood ashes, feathers, shredded newspaper (a favorite among worms), pet hair, spoiled hay, and small pieces of cotton, wool or linen fabrics can be turned under to improve clay soil.